Need help with your real estate marketing ideas?

 And it doesn’t have to be limited to housing information or relocation information.

 Instead, blog frequently about new local businesses, the top restaurants in town, local achievements, neighborhood history, and anything else that local folks might find interesting.

 Also remember that the goal of blogging is to get your website noticed.
 To do that, you have to pay attention to the keywords you use and how you optimize your post.

 Each post should be targeting a primary keyword.
 These keywords should be ones that are frequently searched for by your target audience.
-Keyword research is crucial to following through of any of your real estate marketing ideas.
+Keyword research is crucial to following through of any of your blog posts.

 To find them, use a tool like SEMRush.